Accept (band): Reunion with Dirkschneider (1992–1996)

 The live album Staying a Life, recorded in 1985, was released in 1990 as a souvenir celebrating their career.

-A few years later the ex-members met with Dirkschneider and decided to relaunch the band with core members Hoffmann, Kaufmann, Dirkschneider and Baltes.
+A few years later the ex-members met with Dirkschneider and decided to relaunch the band with core members Dirkschneider, Hoffmann, Baltes and Kaufmann.

 Their comeback album, Objection Overruled, was released in 1993 and was a qualified success in Europe and the United States.
 Arjen Lucassen of Vengeance was hired as touring guitarist but ended up leaving before the tour started.
 A world tour followed, and another album, entitled Death Row, was released in the following year.
 Kaufmann became unable to play once again due to his recurring back injury and Stefan Schwarzmann became the temporary replacement.

-Predator (1996) was recorded in Nashville, with Udo's long-time (school) friend and producer Michael Wagener at the helm and with Michael Cartellone (from Damn Yankees) filling in on drums.
+Predator (1996) was recorded in Nashville, with Udo's long-time (school) friend and producer Michael Wagener at the helm and with Michael Cartellone (from Damn Yankees) on drums.
 Accept's tour supporting Predator took place in North America, South America, Europe and Asia, with their last concert in Tokyo, Japan.

 Second hiatus and brief reunion (1997–2005)

 Between 1997 and 2005, all the members continued working on their own projects.
-In 2005, Accept received an invitation from various European promoters for a short summer European Festival tour with Accept's classic line-up (Hoffmann, Baltes, Dirkschneider, Frank and Schwarzmann).
+In 2005, Accept received an invitation from various European promoters for a short summer European Festival tour with Accept's line-up featuring Hoffmann, Baltes, Dirkschneider, Frank and Schwarzmann.
 These festivals turned out to be a stunning success, with the last show on 27 August 2005 in Kavarna, Bulgaria, at the Kaliakra Rock Fest.

 Asked in May 2007 by Lords of Metal if Accept was planning on writing and recording new music in the future, Dirkschneider replied:

 That would be a problem.
 You know, it's easy to play the old songs, because they already exist.
 Especially for me, it was easier, because I still do those classics with U.D.O., but for some of the guys it was a bit harder.
 But everybody did a great job on stage.
 I understand that people want a new Accept album, but composing songs together would have been a disaster.
 That way we would destroy more than we would create.
 We have a good relationship now and it's best to keep it that way.

 On 14 May 2009, Udo Dirkschneider officially announced that he would not be participating in the rumoured Accept reunion.